 Tender chicken, shredded and lovingly put to bed atop a hot waffle, then covered with gravy.

-1 batch of your favorite waffle or your favorite frozen variety
+1 batch of your favorite waffle batter or your favorite frozen variety

 Vegetable or canola oil